 “Game-Changing” Breast Cancer Treatment Shows Promising ResultsThe Breast Cancer Site

 Stage 4 breast cancer is a devastating diagnosis.
-Many women had very few treatment options available except chemotherapy, which often causes debilitating side effects.
-New research into a less toxic form of treatment may give thousands of women hope for a better quality of life during their treatment.
+Many women have very few treatment options available except chemotherapy, which often causes debilitating side effects.
+However, research into a less toxic form of treatment may give thousands of women hope for a better quality of life during their treatment.

 Stage 4 breast cancer occurs when the cancer has metastasized, or spread beyond the breast.
 At this point, the cancer cells spread to the lungs, brain or other organs.
 Breast cancer that reaches this stage is sometimes caused by genetic factors, particularly issues with the human epidermal growth factor receptor 2, better known as HER2, gene.